Norah-Alsalhi/Stock-Prediction-Using-LSTM/README.md

 # Stock Prediction Using LSTM
-This repository contains code that predicts closing prices using LSTM for three companies: Apple, Google, and Microsoft.
-Data is retrieved from Yahoo Finance.
+This project focuses on predicting the stock prices of Apple, Google, and Microsoft using Long Short-Term Memory (LSTM) models.
+Historical stock data was retrieved from Yahoo Finance, analyzed, and visualized.
+LSTM models were then built, trained, and evaluated for each company.
+The predicted stock prices were compared with the actual prices, and the trained models were saved for future use.